thelastbaldwin/webpack_template/Readme.md

 Running the production build:

 * Run `npm run build` from the terminal.
-Built assets will appear in the build folder.
+Built assets will appear in the dist folder.